-1. Finalists will be required to perform without compensation in the closing ceremonies and winners' concerts on 28 June 2019 in Moscow and 29 June 2019 in Saint Petersburg.
+1. Finalists and their accompanists will be required to perform without compensation in the closing ceremonies and winners' concerts on 30 June 2022 in Moscow and 1 July 2023 in Saint Petersburg.

 2. All rounds of the Competition may be broadcasted live and recorded for future video and audio broadcasts and publications.
 The Competition will be partially or fully available for viewing via the Internet.